-SUBJECTS SUBSIDUARY TO MATHEMATICS
+SUBJECTS SUBSIDIARY TO MATHEMATICS

 As mentioned above, a student wishing to major in Mathematics must pass other Science subjects in accordance with Science Course regulations.
-However, it is worth noting that the Applied Mathematics Course has a considerable content of mathematical physics and there is no doubt that Physics I and/or Physics II would assist the student.
+In this connection it is worth noting that the Applied Mathematics Course has a considerable content of mathematical physics and there is no doubt that Physics I and/or Physics II would assist the student.